Cook Like Czechs

 Instructions

-• Prepare a sweet and spicy infusion: pour less than 1 inch of water into a saucepan (I used my heavy-bottomed Dutch oven), add the sugar, and stir.
-Add the spices.
-Place the pot on the stove over medium-high heat and bring the mixture to a boil.
-Reduce the heat and cook for about 10 minutes until the liquid has almost evaporated.
-Stir occasionally.
+• Prepare a sweet and spicy infusion by pouring less than 1 inch of water into a saucepan (a heavy-bottomed Dutch oven works well), adding 3 teaspoons granulated sugar, and stirring.
+Add 2 anise star, 6 allspice, 8 cloves, and 1 cinnamon stick.
+Then place the pot on the stove over medium-high heat and bring the mixture to a boil.
+Reduce the heat and simmer for about 10 minutes, stirring occasionally, until the liquid has almost evaporated.

-• Make sure that all the water does not disappear.
+• Ensure that all the water does not evaporate completely.
 If necessary, add a tablespoon or two of water to the saucepan.
-In the end, you should be left with a low-water syrup that is starting to caramelize.
+You should be left with a low-water syrup that is beginning to caramelize.

-• Add the wine to the saucepan and stir.
-Return the pot to the stove and bring it to a boil, but just before the boiling point, when a light foam begins to form on the surface, remove the pot from the heat source.
-Let it stand for another ten minutes or so to allow the flavors of the spices and the wine to blend nicely.
+• Add 1 ⅔ cups red wine to the saucepan and stir.
+Return the pot to the stove and heat until it is just about to boil, when a light foam begins to form on the surface.
+Remove the pot from the heat and let it stand for about ten minutes to allow the flavors of the spices and wine to blend nicely.

 Notes